Distribution Graph

 - Standard Deviation: The amount of variation in days or cost

-- Skew: Shows how symmetrical the date/cost distribution is in your model.
-In the skew in a symmetrical distribution = 0, right-sided asymmetrical distribution = positive skew, left-sided asymmetrical distribution = negative skew
+- Skew: Shows how symmetrical the date/cost distribution is in your model. in the skew in a symmetrical distribution = 0, right sided asymmetrical distribution = positive skew, left sided asymmetrical distribution = negative skew

 Analysis